Decorating Tips That Won’t Break The Bank!

 Change Out Your Fabric Accessories

 Add a few new throw pillows in your living room or on your bed, drape a cozy blanket over the back of your couch, change your curtains, add a new area rug by your front door, or a new table runner on your dining table- these are all budget ideas that will freshen up your space instantly.

-I just changed my throw pillows, I found these feather filled ones on Walmart for $10 each and they are so nice!
-I made my chunky blanket and it’s really easy to do and the yarn cost me around $30 (Michaels big yarn sale).
+I just changed my throw pillows, I found these feather-filled ones on Walmart for $10 each and they are so nice!
+I made my chunky blanket and it’s really easy to do the yarn cost me around $30 (Michaels big yarn sale).

 This is the video that I used to learn how to make the chunky blanket.
 I love Kathryn from Do It On A Dime’s You Tube Channel; she has great budget decorating ideas.

 Well, those are a few of my best tips for decorating on a budget.
 I hope you try them out because it definitely doesn’t have to cost a fortune to have a beautiful home!

 Happy Decorating Friends!